Overview of Service Bus dead-letter queues

 Time to live

-Deferred messages will not be purged and moved to the dead-letter queue after they expire.
+Deferred messages won't be purged and moved to the dead-letter queue after they expire.
 This behavior is by design.

 Errors while processing subscription rules